sbarex/SourceCodeSyntaxHighlight/README.md

 The tool is located inside the `Syntax Highlight.app/Contents/Resources` folder (and should not be moved outside).

+From the Application menu you can create a symbolic link into `/usr/local/bin` folder.

 ```sh
 $ /Application/Syntax\ Highlight.app/Contents/Resources/syntax_highlight_cli -h
 ```